saucelabs/sauce-school/tools/site/codelabs/Module3_SeleniumJS.md

 ### Deleting Tests

-Even though you may have grown attached to tests, it can often be a huge help to your testing suite to just delete tests that aren’t worth your time.
+Even though you may have grown attached to test that you worked hard to create, it can often be a huge help to your testing suite to just delete tests that aren’t worth your time.
 Ask yourself the following questions:

 *   How important is this test?
 (Do you really need to locate & return what that button says?)
 *   How likely is this test to fail if the code changes?
 (High likelihood?
 Delete or refactor!)